Salton Sea: Exposed lakebed impacts air quality

+Management programs

 The Salton Sea Task Force was formed by the state in 2015 by Governor Jerry Brown's administration.
 The Natural Resources Agency released the Salton Sea Management Program (SSMP) in March 2017.
-The SSMP proposes constructing 29800 acres of habitat restoration and dust suppression projects on lakebed areas that have been, or will be, exposed at the Salton Sea by the year 2028.
-This will improve conditions for residents and wildlife.
-The initial 10-year plan will cover less than half of the dry lakebed that researchers say will be exposed during that time.
+The SSMP proposed constructing 29800 acres of habitat restoration and dust suppression projects on lakebed areas that have been, or will be, exposed at the Salton Sea by the year 2028.
+This would improve conditions for residents and wildlife.
+The initial 10-year plan would cover less than half of the dry lakebed that researchers say will be exposed during that time.
 The state initially budgeted $80.5 million to begin designing the wetlands without a commitment that the program will ever be fully funded.
 The projected cost to design and construct the improvements is $383 million.
 The focus was no longer on restoring the lake but presenting a feasible plan with a budget that legislators would gradually fund over the ten-year period.
-The 10-year plan won't fix everything so state and local officials continue to seek ways to deal with the problems.
-Salton Sea Management Program Monitoring and Adaptive Management Implementation Plan is being developed that will prioritize and phase-in implementation of the 2013 USGS Salton Sea Ecosystem Monitoring and Assessment Plan.
+The 10-year plan will not fix everything so state and local officials continue to seek ways to deal with the problems.
+Salton Sea Management Program Monitoring and Adaptive Management Implementation Plan was developed to prioritize and phase-in implementation of the 2013 USGS Salton Sea Ecosystem Monitoring and Assessment Plan.

-The first state-funded project was the Torres-Martinez Wetland Project.
-The Torres Martinez Desert Cahuilla Indians partnered with the state to restore shallow wetlands along the northern edge of the sea that was destroyed by a massive storm in 2012.
+The first state-funded project was the Torres-Martinez Wetland Project, in which the Torres Martinez Desert Cahuilla Indians partnered with the state to restore shallow wetlands along the northern edge of the sea that was destroyed by a massive storm in 2012.
 This prototype project was completed in April 2018.

 In November 2019, an emergency was declared because of the "heavily polluted New River, which empties into the Salton Sea".
 The Imperial County Board of Supervisors were hoping that this would accelerate the restoration projects by enabling the state to obtain federal funding.
 Nearly all the state's funding comes from bond measures for the Salton Sea projects.
-Since 2000, California voters have approved five bond measures as of 2020.
+Since 2000, California voters had approved five bond measures as of 2020.